Close-up of a judge’s gavel striking its base with dramatic lighting and glowing orange particles, symbolizing legal judgment or courtroom decisions.

 Confident female entrepreneur in a cozy gray sweater standing with arms crossed in a stylish, softly lit workspace, conveying calm leadership and creative focus.

 Use the tools that align with your values.
-Just stay aware of what using them actually means — before you dive in, and after you hit publish.
+Just be and stay aware of what using them actually means - before you jump in, and after you hit publish.
 Don’t hand over your voice or your judgment just to save a few minutes.
+It's not worth it.

 Edit with intention.